Advanced Hydrogen Aerospace Technologies and Design – Online Short Course (Starts 8 October 2024) 8 October - 7 November 2024 Online

 • Infrastructure requirements for hydrogen production, transport, storage, and dispensing.

-• Engagement with external stakeholders including government agencies, aviation companies, and airport operators.
+• Engagement with stakeholders including airport operators, flight operators, government agencies, and hydrogen suppliers.

 Potential Path Forward